-This is not sustainable and needs to change — fast and across all industries!
+This isn't sustainable and needs to change - fast!

-Certainly, there is great, needed work being done at the individual and community levels to address the issue, but the issue also needs to be addressed at the supply chain level, where the life-cycle begins and ends.
+While there is great work being done at the individual and community levels to address single-use waste, it also needs to be addressed more directly at the supply chain level—where it all begins and ends.

-That's why I'm eager to see how a relatively new company by the name of Redwood Materials helps to shift the current supply chain practice from linear and wasteful to circular and sustainable.
-The company is led by JB Straubel who co-founded Tesla and served as the company's CTO.
+That's why I'm excited to see how Redwood Materials shifts current supply chain practices from linear and wasteful to circular and sustainable.
+JB Straubel, who co-founded Tesla and was its CTO, leads the company.

 The major opportunity is to think of this material for reuse and recovery. — JB Straubel, The Race To Crack Battery Recycling—Before It’s Too Late (Wired; Nov.
 30, 2020)

-Excited to see where Redwood Materials goes from here — I'm already a fan.
+It's going to be great to see where Redwood Materials goes from here.